Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

+While this definition might appear restrictive, the independence assumption for these spatial processes is appropriate when the latent factors $\rv{\theta}_k(s)$ are independent.
+This can also be extended to cases where the latent factors are correlated, as described in Section \ref{spifa_sub:allowing_further_flexibility_on_the_multivariate_spatial_structure}, where the multivariate notation $\{\mgp(s)\}$ is used to explore possible extensions to its structure.
+Consequently, we consider it a multivariate Gaussian process (MGP).

-\eq \ref{eq:def_abilities} has the same structure as a multivariate geostatistical model.
+\eq \eqref{spifa_eq:def_abilities} has the same structure as a multivariate geostatistical model.
 However, in our case, the dependent variable, $\rve{\theta}(s)$, is a low-dimensional latent process instead of a high-dimensional observed process as in \citet{Gelfand2004}.
 A similar structure including fixed and random effects is also discussed in \citet{Chalmers2015}, but the author does not attempt to model unexplained spatial variation.
-In addition, the author mainly focuses on including covariates at the item level, whereas our emphasis is on the inclusion of covariates at the subject level which will then allow us to make predictions about individuals at unobserved locations.
+In addition, the author mainly focuses on including covariates at the item level, whereas our emphasis is on the inclusion of spatial covariates which will then allow us to make predictions at unobserved locations.

-Substituting the structure of the latent factors $\ve{\theta}(s)$ into \eq \ref{eq:def_auxiliary} results in
+Substituting the structure of the latent factors $\ve{\theta}(s)$ into \eq \eqref{spifa_eq:def_auxiliary} results in

-We note that if $\ve{a}_j$ were known, then \eq \ref{eq:def_auxiliary_marginal} would be a multivariate geostatistical model.
-The main challenges in our proposed model come from the inclusion of the interaction between the latent variables with the (unknown) slopes, $\ve{a}_j$.
+We note that if $\ve{a}_j$ were known, then \eq \eqref{spifa_eq:def_auxiliary_marginal} would be a multivariate geostatistical model, allowing for classical inference methods.
+However, the main challenges in performing inference for our proposed model come from the inclusion of the interaction between the latent variables with the (unknown) slopes, $\ve{a}_j$, as this interaction introduces identifiability issues, as discussed in \se \ref{spifa_sub:identifiability_and_restrictions}.

-In theory, the proposed model could be used in both exploratory and confirmatory factor analysis.
-However, we suggest using the model for confirmatory factor analysis in which there is no rotation of the latent factors - in this way, the correlation parameters are directly interpretable.
-If on the other hand, the latent factors have been rotated, as in exploratory analysis, interpreting the correlation parameters is then more difficult.